stevejbrown/stevejbrown.github.io/_posts/2017-03-01-PoE-analysis.md

 # Path of Exile Leagues Analysis

-Path of Exile is an action role playing game in a similar vein as Diablo.
+Path of Exile is an action role playing game made by Grinding Gear Games (GGG) in a similar vein as Diablo.
 From its intricate, unified skill tree to its purely barter economy, PoE has a number of unique gameplay mechanics that cater to hard-core gamers.
 What really sets it apart, though, are the races.
 In these events which last anywhere from 12 minutes to multiple months, players roll fresh characters, compete under a variety of gameplay conditions, and generally try to run through the game faster than everyone else.

 If you have ever watched or played Path of Exile, you probably had a number of
 questions: Is there a preferred class?
 How consistent are the top racers?
 Are